pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.6.md

 ## Replacing SwitchStore and CaseLet with 'switch' and 'case'

 The ``SwitchStore`` and ``CaseLet`` views are helpers for driving a ``Store`` for each case of an enum.
+These views are no longer needed when using the new observation tools, and so they are **soft-deprecated**.

 For example, if your feature's reducer looks roughly like this:

 ```swift
 @Reducer